Bathroom bill: Texas

 A bill introduced to the Texas House of Representatives in March 2015 proposed that any student who encountered another student who does not identify with their "biological sex" in a shared restroom could be awarded $2,000 in damage reparations for "mental anguish".
 The school itself would also be liable for failing to take action against known transgender students using their gender identified restroom.
 An analysis by NBC News determined that the Texas bill was influenced by ADF's model legislation, which also proposes $2,500 in damages per encounter with a transgender person in a shared restroom.

 Another bill, introduced to the Texas House in February 2015, suggested that anyone over the age of 13 years found to be in a public restroom of a gender not their own should be charged with a Class A misdemeanor, spend up to a year in jail, and face a $4000 fine.
 Under this proposed bill, building managers who repeatedly and knowingly allow transgender individuals to use the facility of their gender identity would also face a fine of up to $10,000.

 Several bills were filed in both the regular legislative session and first special session of the Texas Legislature in 2017.
 Sponsored by State Senator Lois Kolkhorst and championed by Lieutenant Governor Dan Patrick, the Texas Senate passed SB6 in the regular session and SB3 in the Special Session by a vote of 21-10 largely along party lines (Senator Eddie Lucio Jr. was the only Democrat to vote in favor of each bill).
 Neither bill went to the House floor for a vote (although SB6 received a hearing by the House's State Affairs committee).
 SB6 would have limited bathroom access based on the sex listed on one's birth certificate while SB3 would have allowed an individual to use the restroom listed on several state IDs as well (e.g. driver's license or concealed carry license).

 Speaker of the Texas House Joe Straus voiced his opposition to the bills, citing the economic impact that North Carolina saw while HB2 was law.
 He was also quoted by a New Yorker article as saying, "I'm disgusted by all this.
 Tell the lieutenant governor I don't want the suicide of a single Texan on my hands."

 In September 2018, Kolkhorst indicated that she would try again to pass similar legislation.

+In September 2025, Texas Senate Bill 8 (SB 8), also known as the Texas Women's Privacy Act, passed the Texas Legislature and was signed by Governor Greg Abbott.
+The law, mandating that public multi-occupancy restrooms be strictly segregated by sex assigned at birth, went into effect on December 4, 2025.